archonic/limestone/README.md

 Limestone is a boilerplate SaaS app built with Rails 6 on Ruby 2.7.2 and has an opinionated integration with NPM using [Webpacker](https://github.com/rails/webpacker) and [Stimulus](https://stimulusjs.org/).

-Limestone assumes you want each user to pay for access to your SaaS.
-If instead you want users to belong to accounts and have billing scoped to accounts, try [Limestone Accounts](https://github.com/archonic/limestone-accounts).
 ## Vote!
 Help decide future features and changes for Limestone with this poll: https://www.strawpoll.me/42684734/